-An unemployed saloonkeeper, John Flammang Schrank, shot Roosevelt outside of a Milwaukee hotel.
-The bullet traveled through his eyeglass case and the copy of his speech, lodging in his chest.
-Roosevelt having knowledge of the anatomy and biology, concluded the injury was just a flesh wound, since he was not coughing blood and was merely bleeding on his shirt.
+An unemployed and deranged saloonkeeper, John Flammang Schrank, shot Roosevelt outside of a Milwaukee hotel.
+The bullet traveled through Roosevelt's eyeglass case and copy of his speech, lodging in his chest.
+Roosevelt, having knowledge of anatomy and biology, concluded the injury was a flesh wound, since he was not coughing blood and bleeding only from his chest.
 He ignored the suggestions to go to the hospital and delivered his scheduled 90-minute speech:

 In 1913, Roosevelt along with his son Kermit went on an expedition to the South American Amazon.
 Roosevelt suffered a minor leg injury while preventing two of the canoes from smashing into rocks.
 This soon gave way to tropical fever.
-Fifteen years prior, while fighting in Cuba, Roosevelt had malaria.
-This factor, along with the bullet in his chest only worsened the infection.
-One leg was unusable due to infection and the other leg was weak from a traffic accident injury a decade prior.
-The expedition was six weeks in and low in supplies.
-With fevers over 103 °F, Roosevelt appealed his son and the other crew to leave him behind.
+The culmination of all of Roosevelt's previous health issues, along with the bullet in his chest, worsened the infection.
+The expedition was six weeks in and low on supplies.
+One of Roosevelt's legs was unusable due to infection and the other leg was weak from the previous trolley accident.
+With fevers over 103 °F, Roosevelt appealed to his son and the other crew to leave him behind.
 Roosevelt even considered killing himself as not to risk the safety of his son and the other men.
-This is not to portray suicide as heroic, this is just a reflection Roosevelt's character.
-However, he decided killing himself would only make things worse, since his son would insist on carrying his body out of the Amazon, and if alive, he can still help to carry himself, no matter how weak.
-Miraculously, he survived the expedition but had lost over 50 pounds and his health never sufficiently returned.
+In the end, however, he decided against it, since his son would insist on carrying his body out of the Amazon, and if alive, he could still help to carry himself, no matter how weak.
+As a testament to his will, Roosevelt survived the expedition but lost over fifty pounds.
+His health never sufficiently returned.

-In 1914, World War I had broken out, and even in his state Roosevelt pleaded with President Woodrow Wilson to allow him to go to Europe and lead a volunteer platoon.
+In 1914, World War I began.
+Even in poor health, Roosevelt pleaded with President Woodrow Wilson to allow him to go to Europe and lead a volunteer army (which included a brigade of African-American troops).
 Wilson denied Roosevelt's request, just in case Roosevelt were to come back a hero and run against him.

-On July 14, 1918, Roosevelt's youngest son Quentin was killed while piloting for the American forces during World War I.
+On July 14, 1918, Roosevelt's youngest son, Quentin, was killed while piloting for the American forces.

 His last words are fitting when we consider what Roosevelt said after his wife and mother died:

-When Roosevelt had returned from his South American expedition, he prophetically told a friend that it took ten years off of his life.
-Though his childhood doctors never thought the young Roosevelt would live this long and have the vigorous life that he did.
-Few did.
+When Roosevelt returned from his South American expedition, he prophetically told a friend that it took ten years off of his life.
+Though his childhood doctors never thought the young Roosevelt would live as long as he did and have the vigorous life that he had.
+But few did.
 Few do.

-On January 6, 1919, Theodore Roosevelt had died.
-When his son Archibald Roosevelt heard the news, he telegraphed his siblings.
-He wrote simply:
+On January 6, 1919, Theodore Roosevelt died.
+When his son Archibald Roosevelt heard the news, he telegraphed his siblings: